Dupixent CTCL Lawsuits: The Next Emerging MDL

 The Science Behind the Claims

 Dupixent, marketed by Sanofi and Regeneron, treats chronic inflammatory conditions including eczema, asthma, and COPD.
-A series of observational studies has raised concern about a link to CTCL, a rare non-Hodgkin lymphoma that primarily affects the skin.
-A 2024 JAMA Dermatology analysis found roughly a 3x higher risk, a 2024 TriNetX database study found about 3.5x, and a 2025 study reported up to a 4.5x increased risk, SSKB Law reported.
+Observational studies have evaluated an association with CTCL, a non-Hodgkin lymphoma primarily affecting the skin.
+A 2024 JAMA Dermatology analysis identified an approximate 3x increased risk, a 2024 TriNetX database study found about 3.5x, and a 2025 study reported up to a 4.5x risk elevation, SSKB Law reported.

-The most striking figure comes from global pharmacovigilance data.
-An analysis of the World Health Organization's VigiBase found a statistically significant odds ratio of 11.11 (95% confidence interval 6.77–18.23) for CTCL reports with dupilumab—meaning patients were more than ten times as likely to report CTCL as an adverse event compared with other biologics, according to a representative complaint.
+Global pharmacovigilance data also reflects this reporting pattern.
+An analysis of the World Health Organization's VigiBase database identified a reporting odds ratio of 11.11 (95% confidence interval 6.77-18.23) for CTCL with dupilumab compared to other biologics, according to filed complaint records.

-A central question divides the litigation: does Dupixent cause CTCL, or does it unmask or accelerate a pre-existing, undiagnosed cancer?
-Because CTCL can resemble eczema, patients and physicians may attribute worsening symptoms to a flare-up while the lymphoma advances—delaying diagnosis.
-Plaintiffs' complaints advance both theories, while defendants are expected to argue the cancers predated treatment.
-Either way, the answer turns on a precise diagnostic and exposure timeline.
+A primary scientific question divides the litigation: does Dupixent directly cause CTCL, or does it unmask or accelerate pre-existing, undiagnosed lymphoma?
+Because early CTCL can clinically mimic eczema, patients and clinicians may interpret progressive symptoms as treatment-resistant atopic dermatitis, delaying biopsy.
+Plaintiffs' complaints advance direct causation and unmasking theories, while defense counsel argues conditions predated therapy.
+Both arguments depend on documenting precise diagnostic and exposure chronologies.

 Plaintiffs' Causation Theory

-- Manufacturers failed to warn of the risk despite adverse-event data
+- Manufacturers failed to warn of the risk despite adverse-event signals

-- Failure to recommend screening or monitoring protocols
+- Failure to recommend diagnostic screening or monitoring protocols

-- Supported by VigiBase odds ratio and multiple observational studies
+- Supported by VigiBase odds ratios and observational cohort studies

 Unmasking / Acceleration Theory

-- Dupixent unmasks or accelerates a pre-existing, undiagnosed lymphoma
+- Dupixent unmasks or accelerates an existing, undiagnosed lymphoma

-- CTCL mimics eczema, delaying correct diagnosis during treatment
+- CTCL symptoms mimic eczema, delaying diagnosis during therapy

-- Worsening symptoms misread as treatment-resistant atopic dermatitis
+- Progressive symptoms are misdiagnosed as therapy-resistant dermatitis

-- Cited in JAAD literature on dupilumab and hidden lymphomas
+- Cited in dermatologic literature regarding dupilumab and hidden lymphomas

-The FDA has not recalled Dupixent, and the agency's stance remains that it is evaluating whether regulatory action is warranted, King Law reported.
-That open posture is part of why the litigation is still in its early innings.
+The FDA has not recalled Dupixent, stating that it continues to evaluate whether regulatory action is required, King Law reported.

-- Dermatology records documenting the original atopic dermatitis or eczema diagnosis and treatment course
+- Dermatology records establishing the initial eczema or atopic dermatitis diagnosis and clinical course

 - Biopsy and pathology reports confirming CTCL or mycosis fungoides